virgobase/Pengabdi-FinPro/README.md

 Rakamin final projects repository of Team Pengabdi FinPro

 ## STAGE 0
 On this stage, we basically prepare the framework of this project.
-We have selected the Employee Attrition dataset beforehand, which we downloaded from Kaggle [link here](https://www.kaggle.com/datasets/patelprashant/employee-attrition)  or you can check on the folder list above.
+We have selected the Employee Attrition dataset beforehand, which we downloaded from Kaggle [Employee Attrition](https://www.kaggle.com/datasets/patelprashant/employee-attrition)  or you can check on the folder list above.

 ### Problem
 The problem we want to solve is the attrition rate of the company that reached 16.1%.
 While based on Maier (2015) attrition rate of a company considered to be high if it surpasses 5% within one period (yearly).
 So, the attrition rate from our dataset is considered high and that becomes our main problem.